-The reason for using quick measures was to speed up your development because sometimes, writing DAX can be cumbersome and takes a bit of learning curve.
+The reason for using quick measures was to speed up your development because sometimes, writing DAX can be cumbersome and takes a bit of a learning curve.
 So quick measures were used to create measures relatively quickly, although there are some major drawbacks.

 Let’s say I want to do a running total calculation.
 My base value will be Total Sales and field value will be Date.